pgRouting/workshop/docs/source/chapters/advanced.rst

 Exercise 8 - Vehicle routing - Returning
 ...............................................................................

-.. rubric:: From the Brewry, going to the Westin by car.
+.. rubric:: From the Brewry, going to the Venue by car.

 .. image:: /images/ad8.png
   :width: 300pt
-  :alt: From the Brewry, going to the Westin by car
+  :alt: From the Brewry, going to the Venue by car

 * The vehicle is going from vertex ``13009`` to vertex ``3986``.
 * Use ``cost`` and ``reverse_cost`` columns, which are in unit ``degrees``.